veranyagaka/BenefitsPro/README.md

 ## Testing to see every functionality works
 ## Display of info and its css one of the last

+# timestamp: currently working on the applications part of the project
 <!--For your Benefits Administration System project, here's a list of HTML files you might need:

 index.html: Landing page or dashboard for the system.